 There were some semi-scripted sections–and they were not well-executed.

 Schwartzmann and Watts told/warned the audience at the beginning of the show that there was no script and they would be forced to endure obstacles at some points throughout the evening.
-A few of those obstacles took the form of forcing Schwartzman and Watts to search around for the cards on which the winners’ names were printed.
+To overcome one of those obstacles, Schwartzman and Watts had to search around for the cards on which the winners’ names were printed.
 One was hidden inside a cake.
 Another was hidden on the stage itself.

 The premise played out as disrespectful to the artists, who were waiting patiently to see if they won or lost.
 It also created an unnecessary diversion that slowed proceedings to a crawl and invited viewers to conclude that the awards themselves weren’t the important part of the YouTube Music Awards.
 An experimental show does not require unique, risky choices at every single moment, especially during the moments where it’s supposed to honor and celebrate talented artists.

 The show featured YouTube’s spirit, but a huge emphasis on traditional media stars.